Arizona Medical Board Criminal Reporting | How to report a charge to the Arizona Medical Board

 State Criminal Record and Convictions

-One question our attorneys are frequently asked is whether state law allows a medical professional with a felony criminal background to get a license with the Arizona Medical Board?
-The short answer is, yes.
-An Arizona Felony for physicians will not necessarily prevent a physician from obtaining a license or a career in the medical field.
-However, the Board has a public policy on their website which covers the details of under what circumstances a physician with a case that resulted in a criminal sentence can get a license.
+An Arizona felony for physicians will not necessarily prevent a physician from obtaining a license or a career in the health field.
+However, the Board (which handles all complaints) has a public policy (updated as of September 2020) on their website which covers the details of what circumstances physician professionals with a case that resulted in a criminal conviction can get a license.

 Criminal Charges for Doctors with the Arizona Board

 When a professional applies to the Arizona Medical Board, they must disclose a felony criminal court sentence (and other similar offenses) on their application.
 A physician must self-report a felony no matter how much time or years have passed since the conviction.
 After self-reporting occurs, the Board contacts the physician and initiates an investigation utilizing the law of the AZ Medical Practice Act.